 - 30. Over-the-counter food supplements, formulas, and/or Medical Foods, regardless of how administered except when used for Inborn Errors of Metabolism. - 31.
 Services, supplies, drugs and devices for the surgical treatment of any degree of obesity, whether provided for weight control or any medical condition. - 32.
 Services, supplies, drugs and devices for weight reduction or weight control.
 This Exclusion does not include intensive behavioral dietary counseling when services are provided by a Physician, physician assistant or Nurse Practitioner. - 33.
 Charges associated with health clubs, weight loss clubs or clinics. - 34.
-Services, supplies, drugs and devices for the treatment of Illness, Injury and/or complications resulting from services that are not Covered Medical Expenses, except for any services, supplies, drugs and devices which are Routine Patient Costs incurred in connection with an Approved Clinical Trial. - Tutoring services. - 36.
+Services, supplies, drugs and devices for the treatment of Illness, Injury and/or complications resulting from services that are not Covered Medical Expenses, except for any services, supplies, drugs and devices which are Routine Patient Costs incurred in connection with an Approved Clinical Trial. - 35.
+Tutoring services. - 36.
 Any services, supplies, drugs and devices not provided in or by a Covered Provider. - 37.
-Services, supplies, drugs and devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature.
+Services, supplies, drugs and devices primarily for personal comfort, hygiene, or convenience which are not primarily medical in nature. - 38.
+Deluxe medical equipment including, but not limited to, durable medical equipment, prosthetics and communication devices except as included in the Durable Medical Equipment Benefit and the Prosthetic Benefit in the section entitled Benefits.